-For the year ended 31 December 2021, the Group generated commission income of EUR 373 million as disclosed in Note 9.3 to the consolidated financial statements.
-These products are mainly derived from services provided by the Bank and Degroof Petercam Asset Services S.A. to their clients and are the result of a large number of individual transactions.
+For the year ended 31 December 2022, the Group generated commission income of EUR 341 million as disclosed in Note 9.3 to the consolidated financial statements.
+These products are derived in particular from services provided by the Bank and Degroof Petercam Asset Services S.A. to their clients and are the result of a large number of individual transactions.